Related ToolsLuma Dream MachineRunwayKling

 Queue PriorityAvailable on Standard+Available on Pro+

 Winner: Luma by a significant margin.
-That 20x draft mode is genuinely transformative for iteration-heavy workflows.
+That 20x draft mode is transformative for iteration-heavy workflows, though the quality consistency gap shrinks the advantage if you need 5 Luma generations to match 2 Runway keepers.

 Output Quality and Consistency